MayankGH7/MayankGH7/README.md

 ### About Me

-I'm a Full Stack Developer and Data Science Intern at Chemarc, actively working on real-world problems using ML & DL.
+I'm a Full Stack Developer and AI Engineer, actively working on real-world problems using ML & DL.
 Currently diving deep into machine learning and deep learning through a hands-on research project.

 I'm a Linux power user (Arch btw 😎), and I love customizing and optimizing my workflow using Hyprland, Wayland tools, and all things open source.